Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

 A polyhedral cone is \emph{simplicial} if it is generated by linearly independent vectors.

 The \emph{dual} or \emph{normal cone} of a cone $C\subset V$ is defined as

-It is easy to show that $(C^\vee)^\vee=C$ for every closed convex cone, and that the dual of a polyhedral cone is polyhedral.
+It is easy to show that $(C^\vee)^\vee=C$ for every closed cone, and that the dual of a polyhedral cone is a polyhedral cone.

-To every face $F$ of a polytope (or polyhedron) $P$ one naturally associates two closed convex polyhedral cones, living respectively in $V$ and $V^*$, and dual to one another: \begin{definition} The \emph{tangent cone} and the \emph{normal cone} of a face $F$ of $P$ are
+To every face $F$ of a polytope (or polyhedron) $P$ one naturally associates two closed polyhedral cones, living respectively in $V$ and $V^*$, and dual to one another: the \emph{tangent cone} and the \emph{normal cone} of a face $F$ of $P$ are the polyhedral cones